Chiamakaj/eos2ta5_ersilia_model_validation/README.md

 ## How to use this repository
 - The model used here was gotten from Ersilia Model Hub.
-- Each model has a readme file to help replicate the process.
+- The model has a readme file to help replicate the process.
 - Load the model into the jupyter notebook
 - Use the python file to standardize SMILEs and run the model
 - The data folder contains the dataset used to test the model